shreyas-makes/writing.humans/README.md

 - **Documents Panel**: Toggle with the "Documents" button in the header
 - **AI Suggestions Panel**: Toggle with the "Show/Hide AI Suggestions" button
 - **Mobile Responsive**: Panels automatically adapt for mobile devices

+1. Start writing in the editor
+2. Blue indicators will appear next to text with suggestions
+3. Click the indicators or highlighted text to see suggested changes
+4. Review the diff showing additions (green) and deletions (red)
+5. Accept or reject suggestions using buttons or keyboard shortcuts

 ## Project Structure